Kayak a tropical wonderland

 One of the best warm water locations in the world

 Sun, Sand and Fun!
-Spirit of the West Adventures is excited to be offering our 8th season of kayaking tours in the beautiful Bahamas!
-These tours have been designed to provide the perfect balance between kayaking and time spent lounging under a palm tree, snorkeling and generally just enjoying all that the Bahamas has to offer.
+Spirit of the West Adventures is excited to be once again offering kayaking tours in the beautiful Bahamas!
+These tours have been designed to provide the perfect balance between expedition-style kayaking which allows us to explore a new place every day and time spent lounging under a palm tree, snorkelling and generally just enjoying all that the Bahamas has to offer.

 EASY TRAVELING TO THE BAHAMAS